-- The U.S. is one of the world's leading oil producers. - The U.S. produces more crude oil than it imports. - Domestic oil production is expected to continue rising for the foreseeable future. - Bioheat® fuel is produced in America using domestic feedstocks.
+- The U.S. is one of the world's leading oil producers - The U.S. produces more crude oil than it imports - Domestic oil production is expected to continue rising for the foreseeable future - Thanks to ultra-low sulfur and Bioheat® blends, home heating oil is cleaner than ever - Bioheat® fuel is produced in America using domestic feedstocks - The abundance of locally owned full-service dealers means you are free to choose the supplier whose pricing, services and programs you are most comfortable with